tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 Rather we will treat the inter-cell space that is to the **right or bottom** of a cell as **belonging to the cell itself** (by convention, any pair of orthogonal directions could be used).

 <img src="gfx/cell-background.png?raw=true" title="cell-background" align="middle">
-Cell-background: inter-cell space is in dark gray
+Cell-background: 1-pixel inter-cell space in dark gray

+--
 #####Layers and vias
 Due to the fact that there can be metal on top of silicon (or on top of nothing, for that matter), the metal needs to appear transparent in a way.
 This gives rise to quite a number of shades and we don't want to enumerate them all.
-So we take a layered approach, building up from the bottom (background, incl. inter-cell spacers) through the middle (silicon) to the top (metal).
+So we take a **layered approach**, building up from the bottom (background, incl. inter-cell spacers) through the middle (silicon) to the top (metal).